PlaidCloud/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 <!-- change this when graduating to stable -->

-This task guide is specific to Kubernetes v{{< skew currentVersion >}}.
+This task guide is specific to PlaidCloud v{{< skew currentVersion >}}.
-If you are not running Kubernetes v{{< skew currentVersion >}}, check the documentation for that version of Kubernetes.
+If you are not running PlaidCloud v{{< skew currentVersion >}}, check the documentation for that version of PlaidCloud.

-In Kubernetes {{< skew currentVersion >}}, the HostProcess container feature is enabled by default.
+In PlaidCloud {{< skew currentVersion >}}, the HostProcess container feature is enabled by default.
 The kubelet will communicate with containerd directly by passing the hostprocess flag via CRI.
 You can use the latest version of containerd (v1.6+) to run HostProcess containers.
 [How to install containerd.](/docs/setup/production-environment/container-runtimes/#containerd)